SEO Tips for Beginners

 Tracking your progress is simple: get a small notebook and write down your SEO updates.
 (I use the 80 page Steno Book by Field Notes .)

 At the top of the page, write the date of your updates.
 Then, simply write down what you are doing.
 This can also be done in Excel.
-But honestly I like to keep quick notes on paper.
+But honestly, I like to keep quick notes on paper.
 It limits toggle time on your computer.

 Recording your SEO progress is especially important because it brings all of these points together.

 You can look back and see how you’re making long-term progress (point #1).
 You can see on which dates you performed a certain task and relate it to a boost in traffic (point #2).
 You can verify that you did the best job you could (point #3).
 You can see how you are slowly building up a foundation of solid search engine optimization tactics (point #4).
-And you can prove that you’re making slow, methodical progress each week (point #5 and #6).
+And you can prove that you’re making slow, methodical progress each week (points #5 and #6).

 Bonus Tip: Spy on Your Competitors